Auto-Encoding Goodness of Fit

-When the network is trained using a \emph{single} mini-batch of size $m$, making $Y$ \textit{less} statistically distinguishable from $\mathcal{G}$ amounts to increasing $\mean[ T(\{ F_{\bm{\theta}}(X_i)\}_{i=1}^m)]$, where $X_i$ are i.i.d.\ $\sim\pr_X$.
-However, if the training results in none of the mini-batches yielding small $T$ values to reject $\mathcal{H}_0$ at a given $\alpha$ level, it also indicates a mismatch between the latent and prior distributions.
-This type of mismatch cannot be detected at the mini-batch level; a more global view is detailed in the next section.
+When the network is trained using a \emph{single} minibatch of size $m$, making $Y$ \textit{less} statistically distinguishable from $\mathcal{G}$ amounts to increasing $\mean[ T(\{ F(X_i)\}_{i=1}^m)]$, where $X_i$ are i.i.d.\ $\sim\pr_X$.
+However, if the training results in none of the minibatches yielding small $T$ values to reject $\mathcal{H}_0$ at a given $\alpha$ level, it also indicates a mismatch between the latent and prior distributions.
+This type of mismatch cannot be detected at the minibatch level; a more global view is detailed in the next section.